Lizhecheng02/Custom-ChatGPT/README.md

-## This Repo is for Fine-tuning ChatGPT
+## This Repo is for fine-tuning ChatGPT to build custom ChatGPT.

 ### Python Environment